CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 Now add the `<meta>` element again and refresh your page.
 The text should look fine now.

-Not only you're making your site available to all the languages of the World by adding a single line to your HTML document, you're also avoiding the [UTF-7 XSS Cheat Sheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet#UTF-7_encoding) security exploit in older browsers.
+Not only you're making your site available to all the languages in the World by adding a single line to your HTML document, you're also avoiding the [UTF-7 XSS Cheat Sheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet#UTF-7_encoding) security exploit in older browsers.
 Basically we're killing two birds with one